-To start the mower deck leveling job, park the mower on a hard and flat surface and shut the engine off, parking brake set, and key removed.
-Next, ensure the tires of the tractor are properly inflated (check the Operator’s Manual for ideal tire pressure numbers).
+Before leveling a mower deck, park the machine on a hard and flat surface, shut the engine off, set the parking brake, and remove the key.
+Next, ensure the tractor’s tires are properly inflated (check the Operator’s Manual for ideal tire pressure numbers).

-After this, raise the mower and place the mower cutting height knob at the position identified for deck leveling.
-Lower the mower and verify that the mower wheels are not contacting the surface of the ground (raise if necessary).
+After this, raise the mower and place the mower cutting-height knob at the position identified for deck leveling.
+Lower the mower and verify that the mower wheels are not touching the ground (raise if necessary).
 Then, place the Exact Adjust gauge under the mower at the adjustment point near the left rear corner.
-If the mower does not make contact with the gauge, adjust the deck as appropriate.
+If the mower does not make contact with the gauge, adjust the deck as needed.